-Section 26-112-24 appears to be an obsolete section that should have been repealed but was overlooked during a major revision of inland fishing regulations that became effective in 1986.
-It set a statewide closed season for fishing from 12:00 pm, March 31, to 6:00 am on the third Saturday in April with reference to three other regulation sections for exceptions.
+Explanation: Section 26-112-24 is an obsolete section that likely should have been repealed but was overlooked during a major revision of inland fishing regulations that became effective in 1986.
+It set a statewide closed season for fishing from 12:00 pm, March 31, to 6:00 am on the third Saturday in April and referenced three other regulation sections for exceptions.
 As numerous other inland regulations have been promulgated since then providing for various closed seasons that conflict with this section and all three of those referenced sections are among a number of regulation sections that were repealed effective on January 1, 1986, it appears that this section was inadvertently overlooked sometime during the regulations making process but was assumed to have been repealed.
-It has only been since the establishment of the eRegulations system made the official regulations text easily available electronically was this oversight noticed.
+Only since the establishment of the eRegulations system made the official regulations text easily available electronically was this oversight noticed.

-Section 26-112-47 provided regulations for the management of two fishing two ponds at DEEP's Quinebaug Valley Trout Hatchery.
-From the mid-1970's through December 2009, these two small ponds were managed as public fishing ponds with limits on use (access was managed via reservations), an atypical open season (generally from early March through mid-May on weekends and holidays) and limited creel limits and methods.
-Individual anglers and groups could reserve three-hour time slots on the ponds and a minimal fee was charged.
-One pond was limited to fly- fishing only and the other to use of artificial lures only and there was generally a one fish per day creel limit.
+Section 26-112-47 provided regulations for two ponds at the Quinebaug Valley Trout Hatchery managed as public fishing ponds, with limits on use (access was managed via reservations), an atypical open season (generally from early March through mid-May on weekends and holidays), limited creel limits and methods and a minimum fee.
 As DEEP's trout management program evolved and the number and types of special management areas grew (thirty Trout Management Areas, Wild Trout Management Areas and portions of Sea-run Trout Streams are open to fishing year round and eleven Trout Parks provide both excellent shoreline fishing and frequent stockings), use of the ponds declined.
-At the same time operating costs continued to grow and in late 2009, these two fishing ponds were closed and converted to other uses.
+At the same time operating costs continued to grow and in late 2009, these two fishing ponds were closed and converted to other uses and there is no longer any need for regulations concerning management of these two ponds.